 - A tour of our fields in various stages of production and an exploration of sustainable agricultural practices.

 View our availability for tours on the calendar at the top of this page!

 Always Free Farm Admission

-The Pumpkin Barn has a Kids Craft area and a Carnival Ring Toss game (both free with a donation to United Way).
+The Pumpkin Barn has a Kids Craft area and a Pumpkin Ring Toss game (both free with a donation to United Way).
 There is also a Toddler Maze that is free with the purchase of any activity.